learn-co-curriculum/dsc-sparkcontext/README.md

 ## Introduction

 The following series of PySpark lessons and labs in this section will provide you with an introduction to **Apache Spark**, the leading framework for big data processing in jupyter notebooks and PySpark, using a PySpark docker image in a standalone mode.
-These lessons require you explore the spark documentation and explore and practice methods and properties which are not directly covered in the labs.
-In this first lesson, we'll look at creating a spark session , called a Spark Context and explore its properties.
+These lessons require you to explore the spark documentation and practice methods and properties which are not directly covered in the labs.
+In this first lesson, we'll look at creating a spark session, called a Spark Context and explore its properties.

 ## Objectives

-You will be able to:
+In this lab you will:

-* Describe Spark's parallalism with master and executor nodes
+- Describe Spark's parallelism with master and executor nodes
-* Understand SparkContext() for managing connections in parallel applications
+- List the major properties and methods of SparkContext
-* Provide an overview of major SparkContext() properties and methods
+- Define a SparkContext and why it is important to a spark application

 ## Cluster Resource Manager

 Spark comes bundled with a **Cluster Resource Manager** which divides and shares the physical resources of a cluster of machines between multiple Spark applications.
-Spark's **Standalone cluster manager** operates in the standalone mode and allows Spark to manage its own cluster on a local machine.
+Spark's **standalone cluster manager** operates in the standalone mode and allows Spark to manage its own cluster on a local machine.
 We will mainly use the standalone cluster manager for resource allocation in these labs.

 In Spark computational model, communication routinely occurs between a **driver** and **executors**.
 The driver has Spark jobs that it needs to run and these jobs are split into tasks that are submitted to the workers for completion.
 The results from these tasks are delivered back to the driver.